Xinghan/vSphere-machine-learning-extension/docs/install/tkgs.rst

       --wait-timeout 30m0s \
       --package-install kubeflow \
       --package kubeflow.community.tanzu.vmware.com \
-      --version 1.8.1 \
+      --version 1.6.1 \
       --values-file config.yaml

 This takes a few minutes, so please wait patiently.
-You will see a "Succeeded" message in the end if the installation is successful.
+You see a "Succeeded" message in the end if the installation is successful.

     .. image:: ../_static/install-tkgs-deploySucceed.png

-To inspect the installation process, you can use:
+To follow the installation process, you can use:

 .. code-block:: shell